 Hiking Hawaii’s Sacred Falls Trail

-So after bumming around Kauai and Maui for a month with my wife I found myself back in Oahu for a few days of work along with sunshine and a thirst for more exploration.
+So after bumming around Kauai and Maui for a month with my wife I found myself back in Oahu for a few days of work along with sunshine and a thirst for more exploration: to hike SACRED FALLS.
 Now I did not do much research about hiking Hawaii’s Sacred Falls trail.
 I knew it was illegal and moderately patrolled, but nothing compared to the Stairway to Heaven hike.
 From hitchhiking around the east side and taking Bus 55 I knew the trailhead started somewhere near Punalu’u Beach Park.
 I won’t give exact directions, but if you take the #55 bus and use common sense you will be able to find the hike.
 Please, I do not recommend hiking this trail.
-This is why I did not provide directions, just my personal experiences hiking Hawaii’s Sacred Falls trail.
+This is why I did not provide directions.
+From my personal experience hiking Hawaii’s Sacred Falls trail it just seems far too dangerous with potential rock slides causing falling rock to cave in on the valley, the very valley you will be in, where the falls are located.
 In my personal opinion, if you pick a sunny day after a few days of sunshine then your hiking experience should be fine.
 Nothing is certain 100%, but please do not be the dumb ass who hikes it in torrential rainfall or high winds.
 You are just asking to get clobbered in the head with falling rocks, experience potential land slides or even rock slides.
 Once you are at the Sacred Falls waterfall the only way out is back through the valley you hiked in through.
 So pick a great weather day to do the hike, bring high ankle support boots to get you through the squishy, slippery, jungle mud and cross the streams with much caution as you will hike through a series of flash flood areas.
 Do not hike this trail in December during the worst month of rainy season.
 The trail is surprisingly easy to follow and is pretty well maintained despite being illegal.
 I thought hiking Hawaii’s Sacred Falls trail was an easy to moderate, 4-mile, round trip hike (2 miles in, 2 miles out) and definitely worth the trip.
 Keep in mind if you get caught you will get fined $2,500 for your first offense.
 Know your limits.
 Know your skill level.
-And most importantly if you choose to break the law criminal trespassing, hiking Hawaii’s Sacred Falls trail, use common sense and be safe.
+And most importantly if you choose to break the law criminal trespassing, to hike the Sacred Falls trail, use common sense and be safe.
 Don’t run, yell or go out in inclement weather.
 People have died here.
 That’s why it’s illegal.
 So keep that in mind.